Lillian C. McDermott

 Lillian Christie McDermott (1931 – July 8, 2020) was an American physicist.
 In the early 1970s, McDermott established the Physics Education Group (PEG) at the University of Washington to "improve the teaching and learning of physics from kindergarten all the way through graduate school."
 She was recognized for her many contributions to the field of physics education research with an election to the American Physical Society in 1990.

 Early life and education

 McDermott was born in 1931 and raised in Washington Heights, Manhattan to Greek immigrant parents.
 Her father was a lawyer in the Greek government prior to immigrating and her mother came to the United States as a teenager.
 She graduated from Hunter College High School, at the time an all-girls school, before enrolling at Vassar College for her Bachelor of Arts degree.

 While a student at Vassar College, McDermott had a music scholarship that funded her piano lessons, and she took courses in music theory, art history, and philosophy.
-She also studied physics and received a bachelors degree in physics in 1952.
+She also studied physics and received a bachelor's degree in physics in 1952.
 Following this, she enrolled at Columbia University for her graduate degree in physics with a specialization in nuclear physics.
 She received her PhD in 1959.